domteo95/domteo95.github.io/web-dev-final.md

 ---

-# Final Project: Belay (a Slack clone) - Final Project for Graduate Class MPCS 52553 (Web Development)
+# Belay (a Slack clone): Final Project for Graduate Class MPCS 52553 - Web Development

 **By: Dominic TEO**